jodavid444/My-Portfolio-Website/README.md

  This project is an astounding project it contains list of extremely impresive website and applications I have built currently.
 Dont delay to reach out to me to create a website similar to mine or would love me to create anything of your choice.

 Built With
-Major languages: HTML & CSS
+Major languages: HTML & CSS $ JAVASCRIPT
 Frameworks (none)
 Technologies used (git & Github, Linters)